liferay/liferay-central-test-2/readme/7.0/LANGUAGE_KEY_GUIDELINES_EN.markdown

 All English language keys must conform to the following guidelines.

+To request review of your language key changes, send them in a pull request to Cody Hoag (GitHub handle: codyhoag).

 ## Text Styles

 Title, phrase, and sentence are the three types of text styles used in Liferay's